-The group has in-depth experience in various scientific research areas with extensive experience in parallelizing or distributing codes written in Fortran, C, Java, Perl, Python and R. The HPC team is active in contributing to Open Source software efforts including: R, Python, the Linux Kernel, Torque, Maui, XFS and GFS.
+The HPC team has in-depth experience in various scientific research areas with extensive experience in parallelizing or distributing codes written in Fortran, C, Java, Perl, Python and R. The team is active in contributing to Open Source software efforts including: R, Python, the Linux Kernel, Torque, Maui, XFS and GFS.
 The team also specializes in scheduling software (LSF) to optimize the efficiency of the HPC systems and adapt codes to the CCS environment.
-The HPC core also has a great deal of expertise in parallelizing code using both MPI and OpenMP depending on the programming paradigm.
+The HPC core has expertise in parallelizing code using both MPI and OpenMP depending on the programming paradigm.
 CCS has contributed several parallelization efforts back to the community in projects such as R, WRF, and HYCOM.

 The core specializes in implementing and porting open source codes to CCS’ environment and often contributes changes back to the community.
 CCS currently supports more than 300 applications and optimized libraries on its computing environment.
 The core personnel are experts in implementing and designing solutions in the three different variants of Unix.
 CCS also maintains industry research partnerships with IBM, Schrodinger, Open Eye, and DDN.

 HPC users have a complete software suite at their fingertips, including standard scientific libraries and numerous optimized libraries and algorithms tuned for the computing environment.
 All programs and algorithms are implemented in 64-bit mode in order to address large memory problems, and also offer compatible 32-bit libraries and algorithms.
 In addition, the LSF grid scheduling process maximizes the efficiency of the computational resources.
 Increased efficiency translates into the faster execution of programs, which provides researchers faster access to more resources.
 By utilizing the full suite of LSF tools we are able to provide both batch and interactive workloads while still retaining workload management features.